nils-skowasch/soundblaster-x-g6-cli/readme.md

-This project makes use of the [hidapi](https://github.com/trezor/cython-hidapi) library and thus transitively from [libusb](https://github.com/libusb/libusb) to provide a CLI to control the [SoundBlaster X G6](https://de.creative.com/p/sound-blaster/sound-blasterx-g6) device from command line, and thus, empowers the people to control the device from Linux.
+This project makes use of the [hidapi](https://github.com/trezor/cython-hidapi) library and thus transitively from [libusb](https://github.com/libusb/libusb) to provide a CLI to control the [SoundBlaster X G6](https://de.creative.com/p/sound-blaster/sound-blasterx-g6) device from command line.
+This empowers the people to control the G6 in Linux.

 ## Important Disclaimer